 Head lice, although not an illness or a disease, is very common among children and is spread very easily through head-to-head contact during play, sports, or nap time and when children share things like combs, brushes, hats, and headphones.
-If careful observation indicates that a student has head lice, the school will contact the student's parent/guardian to determine whether the child will need to be picked up from school and to discuss a plan for treatment with FDA-approved medicated shampoo or cream rinse that may be purchased from any drug or grocery store.
-After the student has undergone one treatment, the parent should check in with the school to discuss the treatment used.
+Students with live lice will be excluded.
+If careful observation indicates that a student has live head lice, the school nurse/clinic coordinator will contact the student's parent/guardian to be excluded from school and discuss a plan for treatment.
+After the student has undergone one treatment, the parent/guardian should check in with the school nurse/clinic coordinator to discuss the treatment used and results.
 The school can offer additional recommendations, including subsequent treatments and how to best get rid of lice and prevent their return.
-KIPP shall provide written or electronic notice to the parent or guardian within 48 hours of becoming aware that a student has lice.
-KIPP shall notify parents/guardians of students in the same classroom within five days of becoming aware that a student has lice.
+KIPP shall provide written or electronic notice to parents/guardians in primary schools of a student in the same classroom within five days with live lice.

-Section D: Enrollment, Admission, Attendance, Withdrawal, And Transfers
+Section D: Enrollment, Admission, Attendance, Withdrawal, and Transfers